kcenon/database_system/docs/ARCHITECTURE.md

 ---

-This architecture provides a solid foundation for enterprise database applications with modern C++ features, comprehensive security, and production-ready performance monitoring.
+This architecture provides a solid foundation for database applications with modern C++ features, comprehensive security, and performance monitoring.

 ---